-Be the strong arm
+Be the strong arm of technology.

 Your mad math and science skills are needed to program and manage the automated computer systems that power industries today.